SaiKrishna508/Gender-predictor/README.md

 2. By default, flask will run on port 5000.
 Navigate to URL http://127.0.0.1:5000/

 3. Click on FaceApp, try it by uploading image and predict.
 Demo is uploaded for your reference.

+Please give a ⭐ if you like.
+Thank you !!!